rich-frost/javascript-code-test/README.md

 - At the moment, to switch to a different API, you would write a new adapter and change the code in [src/handlers/search.ts](./src/handlers/search.ts) to use the new adapter.
 However you might want to switch using different techniques such as:

+  - You could write all adapters into the handler in a switch statement, and pass in a flag at runtime to indicate which you want to use (potentially as a header passed in by the consumer, or similar)
   - I've made use of versioning (`/v1/search`); you could create a new version `v2` to distinguish the change
   - You could handle the switching of seller APIs by environment variable instead.
 Allowing you to change the logic quickly without code changes and potentially helping A/B test or slowly migrate to a new seller API